ShaunaGordon/continue-config/rules/worldbuilding.md

 #### Half-breeds

 - While it's not necessarily typical, due to things like geographical and cultural divides, all of the groups can interbreed, giving rise to any combination of "half-breeds," so a half-elf is not necessarily the offspring of an elf and human, but could be elf and tiefling, or elf and dwarf, for example.
 These "half" people will most often take on the influences of the culture in which they're raised

-### Geography

-- When suggesting named geographical landmarks, include names for multiple in-world cultures, based on the culture's language and customs